 message header however, are all included with the email message, and everyone receiving the message sees that same header in full.

-A poster featuring the 2D structure of the olympicene molecule.
+A poster featuring the ball-and-stick model (stylized) of the bullvalene molecule.

 How do multipart emails work?